If you’ve been wondering, “Where can I learn about waterwise flower gardening?”, you’re in the right place.

 It’s dry in the West, which means we need to be strategic about the flowers we grow in our gardens.

 Where I live in Colorado, we’re lucky if we get 14″ of moisture per year.

 Depending on where you live, you may get even less!

 Just to put that in perspective, Seattle and Chicago get close to 40″ of moisture per year.
 Boston gets about 44″ per year.
 And Atlanta and Orlando get around 50″ per year.

 - You group plants together that have similar watering and sunlight needs.
 For example, plants that need less water and a lot of sunlight go in one section of your yard.
-Plants that may need a little more water go in a different section of your yard.
-That way, you’re being efficient with water.
+Plants that need more water go in a different section of your yard.
+That way, you’re being efficient with your irrigation.

 While drought-tolerant flowers may make you think of cacti, rest easy, there are many beautiful flowers that grow well with less water.